 National education statistics shows that this nationwide number changes significantly when we look at specific schools.
 Low-income schools which have a high percentage of students of color have a single counselor for every 1,000 students.

 These high school statistics problems show us that low-income students and students of color have much less support when it comes to high school graduation and college entry requirements.
 Without the help they need, they are less likely to graduate and get into college.
-It’s just another problem we need to deal with if we want to have the same level of life success for all citizens of the US.
+This, alongside college tuition increase, is just another problem we need to deal with if we want to have the same level of life success for all citizens of the US.

 High School Trends

 8. US families spend around $27.8 billion during the back to school season. (deloitte)